barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-24. Run the following command to see the list of Docker containers running on the VM.
+10. View the list of Docker containers running on the VM and make sure VNC's the only one.

 ```bash
 docker ps